STAT540-UBC-2022/project-team-11/Results/Analysis_and_Results.md

 ![](https://github.com/STAT540-UBC-2022/project-team-11/blob/dc53ae687dd40eb342cfcfafd5c49cee6f15f213/Results/Plots/heatmap.png)

-To test our 1st hypothesis, we examined if interaction between infection status, age category and sex would result in differentially expressed genes.
-To acomplish this, 3 design matrices were made:
+To answer our first question, we examined if interaction between infection status, age category and sex would result in differentially expressed genes.
+To accomplish this, 3 design matrices were made:

-Matrix 1: `Age * infection status`.
+- Matrix 1: `Age * infection status`.

-Matrix 2: `Infection status * age`.
+- Matrix 2: `Infection status * age`.

-Matrix 3: `Sex * Age`.
+- Matrix 3: `Sex * Age`.

 Applying a cutoff of |1| for the log fold change and adjust p-value of 0.05:
-- Interaction between infection status and age which resuted in 126 and 15 down and up DEGs, respectively.
+- Interaction between infection status and age which resulted in 126 down and 15 up DEGs.
 ![](https://github.com/STAT540-UBC-2022/project-team-11/blob/263abeff2f45447b7568219d6215f820a1164090/Results/Plots/MD_2.png)

-- Interaction between infection status and sex which resulted in 8 and 7 down and up DEGs, respectively.
+- Interaction between infection status and sex which resulted in 8 down and 7 up DEGs.
 ![](https://github.com/STAT540-UBC-2022/project-team-11/blob/263abeff2f45447b7568219d6215f820a1164090/Results/Plots/MD_1.png)

-- Interaction between age and sex which resulted in 0 and 2 down and up DEGs, respectively.
+- Interaction between age and sex which resulted in 0 down and 2 up DEGs.
 ![](https://github.com/STAT540-UBC-2022/project-team-11/blob/263abeff2f45447b7568219d6215f820a1164090/Results/Plots/MD_3.png)

 In light of having just 2 DEGs when looking at the interaction between age and sex, we plotted the top 15 genes that had differential expression (includes 13 that were not significant).
 From the boxplot below, we verified that sex did not have a significant contribution to expresssion of genes.